What is hormonal therapy?

 Tamoxifen

-Tamoxifen is an anti-oestrogen drug that stops oestrogen attaching to breast cancer cells and making them grow.
+Tamoxifen is an anti-oestrogen drug.
+It stops oestrogen attaching to breast cancer cells and making them grow.

-Your cancer doctor may advise you to take tamoxifen for 5 to 10 years.
-If you are close to menopause when you start taking it, your doctor may change you to an aromatase inhibitor after a few years of taking tamoxifen.
-They may do blood tests to check your hormone levels first.
+If you are close to menopause when you start tamoxifen, you may change to an aromatase inhibitor after a few years.
+Your doctors may do blood tests to check your hormone levels first.

 Aromatase inhibitors (AIs)

-AIs may also be given to younger women with drugs to stop the ovaries working, or after the ovaries have been removed (see below).
+AIs may sometimes be given if you have not been through the menopause.
+But they can only be given with drugs to stop the ovaries working, or if the ovaries have been removed.

 Your bone health

-Your doctor may advise you to take calcium and vitamin D supplements to help strengthen your bones.
-There are things you can do to look after your bones including eating healthily and doing regular exercise such as walking.
+Your doctor will usually check your calcium and vitamin D levels.
+If these are low, the doctor will advise you to take supplements to help strengthen your bones.
+There are things you can do to look after your bones, including eating healthily and doing regular weight-bearing exercise such as walking.

-If you have not been through the menopause, your cancer doctor may advise having one of these treatments with another hormonal therapy:
+If you have not been through the menopause, your cancer doctor may advise having 1 of these treatments with another hormonal therapy:

 • Ovarian suppression